Trump Agrees to Honor 'One China' in Call to Xi

 The breakdown in relations that such a stance would have inevitably cause would appear to be averted by Thursday evening’s phone call — even if Trump had chosen to speak to 18 different world leaders before picking up the phone with Xi.

 Many other issues of friction exist between the superpowers, including Beijing's aggrandisement in the disputed waters of the South China Sea, how to rein in rogue state North Korea and combating climate change.
-Trump also labeled China a currency manipulator during his presidential campaigning and pledged to impose 45% tariffs on Chinese exports, threatening to spark a trade war.
+Trump also labeled China a currency manipulator during his presidential campaign and pledged to impose 45% tariffs on Chinese exports, threatening to spark a trade war.